namjae/pxe_install_server/README.md

 Overview
 ----

-Opscode Chef Cookbook for building PXE installation environment.
+Opscode Chef Cookbook for building PXE installation environment that includes these service.

+* TFTP server
+* DHCP server
+* Preseed config for debian and ubuntu

+Boot machines you want to build with PXE network boot.
+Machine will be built automaticaly.

 Supporting Server OS
 ----